 What do you have on site for children?

-Am I allowed to bring a ball to play with on site?
+Am I allowed to bring a ball or other play equipment on site?

-No, please do not bring a ball with you.
-Although we have some grassed areas, ball games are not allowed.
+No. Please do not bring a ball with you – although we have some grassed areas, ball games are not allowed.
 Scooters, children’s bikes, roller skates etc. are also not allowed.

 How do I find out if anything special is happening at Bletchley Park?